top of page

 Down the Hill

-An evocative Irish melody with a gentle, rolling rhythm, and a distinctly dramatic, ancient, and slightly moody Celtic feel.
+Included in Francis O'Neill's collection The Dance Music of Ireland: 1001 Gems (1907), "Down the Hill" is a traditional Irish set dance—a tune meant to accompany solo step dancers.
+It is an evocative Irish melody with a gentle, rolling rhythm, and a distinctly dramatic, ancient, and slightly moody Celtic feel.
+The melody of "Down the Hill" shares a strong musical kinship with the traditional Irish Gaelic song "Molly na gCuach Ní Chuilleanáin" (also known as "Is fada liom uaim í" or "She is far away from me"), and the two are sometimes paired together in performance.
 When played at a slower tempo with a waltz-type rhythm, this contemplative tune could be an appropriate selection for the prelude or meditation.

 Give Me Your Hand